stock photo of a stack of newspapers

 • We know that when people can make their own health care decisions, their families and their communities thrive.
 The power to decide whether or when to get pregnant is critical to everyone’s health, autonomy, dignity, educational opportunity, and economic security.
 Ensuring that every person has this power will strengthen families, communities, and countries across the globe.

-• In 2022, Congress appropriated $607.5 million in U.S. assistance for family planning and reproductive health programs overseas, including $32.5 million for UNFPA.
-According to the Guttmacher Institute, this averted 9.1 million unintended pregnancies, 3.6 million unintended births, 2.9 million unsafe abortions, and 15,000 maternal deaths.
+• In 2024, Congress appropriated $607.5 million in U.S. assistance for family planning and reproductive health programs overseas (an amount that has remained stagnant for 14 years), including $32.5 million for UNFPA.
+According to the Guttmacher Institute, U.S. family planning assistance in 2023 averted 8.1 million unintended pregnancies, 3.2 million unintended births, 2.6 million unsafe abortions, and 14,000 maternal deaths.

 • Women with access to contraception have higher incomes, own more farmland and other assets, and have healthier families.
 This leads to greater economic freedom and stability for women and their families in developing countries, which has been found to contribute to economic growth and greater prosperity.